Sprachprofi/notifications_sample/README.md

 - Allowing users to opt out of notifications for one platform or all
 - Notifying all your users, each via their preferred platform(s) and if the message is one of the types they opted into.
 - Recording a user's history of opting in and out, so that you can proof you had had their permission at a certain time.
 (Does not store personal data as per the GDPR and hence does not need to be wiped, but when you delete a user record, be sure to opt them out of notifications)
+- Using the raw Telegram Bot API.
+This kind of bot only needs two API functions and does not need to be terribly responsive, so we're not including a gem or setting up a background listening task for this, just doing short-polling when needed.

 ## Use